extremecoder-rgb/my_GO_projects/README.md

 A simple HTTP server implementation in Go that serves as a basic introduction to web development using Go's standard libraries.

 ### 2. SysInfo
-A comprehensive system information utility that provides detailed information about your computer's hardware and operating system.
+A script to fetch and display system information.

 ## Getting Started